AraneaDev/accountant/docs/installation.md

 > **NOTICE:** The service provider registration is mandatory in order for the configuration to be published!

 # Publishing
-After your framework of choice has been configured, publish the configuration file with the following command:
+After your framework of choice has been configured, publish the configuration file using the following command:

 ```sh
 php artisan vendor:publish --tag="accountant-configuration"